 No. 1-One cupful of graham flour one-half cupful each of corn meal white flour and molasses, one cupful of sour milk, one saltspoonful of salt, and one level teaspoonful of soda.
 (The first mentioned flour must be graham, not whole-wheat, flour, and sweet milk may be substituted for the sour by using one teaspoonful each of soda and cream tartar well mixed.)
-Mix the ingredients well, and put into any can or pan with a tight cover and bake an hour or more.
-A few raisins dropped in after each few spoonfuls of batter, may be used.
+Mix the ingredients well, and put into any can or pan with a tight cover and bake an hour or more A few raisins dropped in after each few spoonfuls of batter, may be used.

-No. 2-For steamed brown bread, take three cupfuls of corn meal, one each of rye and white flour, twothirds cupful of molasses, two cupfuls of sour milk, one teaspoonful of soda, and half a teaspoonful of salt.
-Stir all together well, and add enough cold water (if needed) to make the dough so it will just pour easily out of the pan.
-Put the dough into a tin pail or can with a tight cover allowing considerable room in the pail or can for the bread to rise; set the pail in a large iron kettle into which pour boiling water to come half way up the sides of the pail.
-The water and eminently safe cathartic. must not be so deep as to boil up into ting in the dough.
-Cover the kettle the poison of catarrh. tightly and keep the water gently ing water and steamed for the re-Three-pound tomato quired time.

-yeast about 9 o'clock in the morning, blood, and the beauty of it is, that no using white flour.
-Stand where it possible harm can result from their thing at night, mix two cupfuls of great benefit. warm water, two cups of sifted grapans with a spoon and bake.
+No. 2-For steamed brown bread, take three cupfuls of corn meal, one each of rye and white flour, twothirds cupful of molasses, two cupfuls of sour milk, one teaspoonful of soda, and half a teaspoonful of salt Stir all together well, and add enough cold water (if needed) to make the dough so it will just pour easily out of the pan.
+Put the dough into a tin pail or can with a tight cover allowing considerable room in the pail habit or indulgence. or can for the bread to rise; set the pail in a large iron kettle into which proves the complexion, it whitens the pour boiling water to come half way teeth and further acts as a natural up the sides of the pail.
+The water and eminently safe cathartic. must not be so deep as to boil up into the pail of dough.
+The pail should collect in the stomach and bowels; it be greased well inside before put-disinfects the mouth and throat from ting in the dough.
+Cover the kettle the poison of catarrh. tightly and keep the water gently boiling so as to steam the bread for form or another, but probably the best three or four hours, adding hot wa- charcoal and the most for the money ter to that in the kettle as it boils is in Stuart's Charcoal Lozenges; they away.
+Can be set in the oven and are composed of the finest powdered browned when done.
+If one is so Willow charcoal, and other harmless fortunate as to have an old fashioned antiseptics in tablet form or rather steamer, the dough can be put into in the form of large, pleasant tasting tin cans, set in the steamer over boil- lozenges, the charcoal being mixed ing water and steamed for the re- with honey. quired time.
+Three-pound tomato cans, with one end melted off, will soon tell in a much improved condiyeast about 9 o'clock in the morning, blood, and the beauty of it is, that no using white flour.
+Stand where it possible harm can result from their will keep warm and ferment.
+The last continued use, but, on the contrary, thing at night, mix two cupfuls of great benefit. warm water, two cups of sifted graham (or whole wheat) flour, the yeast, the benefits of charcoal, says: "I adsalt, sugar enough to give it a sweet vise Stuart's Charcoal Lozenges to taste, and mix as stiff as can well all patients suffering from gas in be done with a heavy iron spoon, stomach and bowels, and to clear the Let set over night, and before break- complexion and purify the breath, fast work again with the spoon, add- mouth and throat; I also believe the ing no flour.
+Place in well-greased liver is greatly benefited by the daily pans with a spoon and bake.